paveljurca/notes/en/spectrum.md

 ![classes.pl does room schedules](d/display2.jpg)

-As a last thing, we set times on each file as when to show off
+Last thing, we set times on each file as when to show off

 ![spectrum.exe](d/spectrum2.png)

 **UPDATE** 9/10/2015

 I'm in version 1.1.
-The panel shows classes which span over more hours and also in case of a free day, it gets you a nice placeholder.
-So if you'd like to have the final source code, just [let me know](http://jurcapavel.cz).
+The panel shows classes which span more hours.
+And if holiday, show a placeholder.

+For the source code, just [let me know](http://jurcapavel.cz).